medleyjs/medley/docs/Getting-Started.md

   fastify.decorate('mongo', db)
 }

-// Wrapping a plugin function with fastify-plugin exposes the decorators,
+// Wrapping a plugin function with fastify-plugin exposes the decorators
-// hooks, and middlewares declared inside the plugin to the parent scope. module.exports = fastifyPlugin(dbConnector)
+// and hooks declared inside the plugin to the parent scope. module.exports = fastifyPlugin(dbConnector)
 ```